siolag161/blog/content/biggest-professional-mistake.md

 Like everyone else, I've made tons of mistakes.
 Some are more painful than others.
 I typically take failure very very hard, but it helps in the long term avoiding some of these previous ones.
 So after thinking for a bit, I went with the time during my last-term internship.
-I remember it affecting me quite a lot, but I don't think my answer was really great, which is a sad because I really really like the position.
+I remember it affecting me quite a lot, but I don't think my answer was not that good, which is a shame because I really really like the position as I invested a lot a lot of my time on that.

 The thing is there are some lessons we learned the hard way that completely changed the way we work and thus we took them a bit for granted.
-After getting out of the company, I was thinking deeply about this, leading to a note, which subsequently becomes this post.
+After getting out of the office, I was thinking deeply about this, leading to a note, which subsequently becomes this post.

 Know your priorities